Email Marketing

 And that’s not all.

-Over 333 billion emails are sent and received daily.
-And the figure is estimated to reach 376.4 billion by 2025.
+Over 361 billion emails were sent and received daily in 2024.
+And the figure is estimated to reach 408.2 billion by 2026.
 This means that email marketing can be a potential goldmine for generating leads and conversions, and email signatures can help.

 Image via Statista

-In fact, according to statistics, email signatures help increase brand awareness, lead generation, announce new products, increase sales, and retain customers.
+In fact, according to statistics, email signatures help startups and small businesses increase brand awareness, lead generation, announce new products, increase sales, and retain customers.

 Sending emails with an email signature is like giving potential customers a business card every time you’re in an event.

-Still not convinced why you should include an email signature in your emails?
+Still not convinced what is an email signature and why you should include it in your emails?

 Here are reasons why email signatures matter.